beccauwu/snake/README.md

 * **Richard Wells**

-  My Code Institute mentor who has helped me tremendously throughout the project, giving tonnes of great advice and helped me figure out many things.
+  My Code Institute mentor who has helped me tremendously throughout the project, giving tonnes of amazing advice and helped me figure out the solution to several difficult issues.

 <p align="right">(<a href="#top">back to top</a>)</p>
 </body>